LAAC-LSCP/ChildProject/docs/source/introduction.rst

 Day-long (audio-)recordings of children are increasingly common, but there is no scientific standard formatting that can benefit the organization and analyses of such data.
-ChildRecordData provides standardizing specifications and tools for the storage and management of day-long recordings of children and their associated meta-data and annotations.
+ChildProject provides standardizing specifications and tools for the storage and management of day-long recordings of children and their associated meta-data and annotations.